MENZI-MCHUNU/OnlineStore-Backend/README.md

 # OnlineStore-Backend

-Building a Back-end REST API for an online Shop using Nodejs , GraphQL and MongoDB
+Building a Back-end API for an online Shop using Nodejs , GraphQL and MongoDB